-After you train or classify a folder of images, the Batch Results dialog box displays the results of the batch training.
+After you have trained or classified a folder of images, the Batch Results dialog box displays the results of the batch training.
 The results are displayed on five tabs: Classification Results, Scores Histogram, Class Information, Classification Distribution, and Distance Table.